Welcome to our top 5 picks for cheap surfboards.

-Of course, you don’t want to look for boards that are cheaply made.
+There are several good choices to go with for a cheap board but of course, you don’t want to look for boards that are cheaply made!
 You just want something with a low price that you won’t worry about every time you paddle out.

-There’s a difference between that “sick $200 log that you got for an insanely low price on Craigslist” vs. an inexpensive, yet high-quality board from a reputable surfing company.
-If you are looking to get yourself a brand new addition to your quiver, yet you don’t have a ton of money to spend, here are some of the best cheap surfboards on the market today!
+There’s a difference between that “$40 log that you got for an insanely low price on Craigslist” vs. an inexpensive, yet high-quality board from a reputable surfing company.

 #1 Wavestorm 8' Surfboard - Brushed Graphic